 My mental health problems were triggered by childhood trauma and it was only five years ago that I was actually diagnosed with post-traumatic stress disorder.
 It was brilliant to know what I was suffering from.

 But at 40 when I contemplated suicide, it was the birth of my first daughter that prevented that.
 I was lucky in some ways, if not for her, who knows what would have happened.

 As a man you are brought up and society dictate that you can’t talk about your feelings, you can’t talk about what is going on in your head.

 You have to present yourself as somebody who is impervious to anything and everything.
 Especially when it comes to the emotions inside your brain.

 You have to wear this suit of armour.
 You put it on and you create a character and that’s what you present to the outside world.
 But sometimes what’s going on inside is a totally different thing, you’re crumbling and there is no one to talk to.

-It is not something you would share with your friends, or your mates because we don’t do that.
+It is not something you would share with your mates because we don’t do that.
 It adds to what men are dealing with.
-Society is in a better place with this now than ten years ago, but we are still not anywhere near where we should be regarding men and their mental health.
+Society is better with this now than ten years ago, but we are still not anywhere near where we should be regarding men and their mental health.

 Male identity is at a crisis point.